 Having visited companies around the globe, I’m well versed in today’s office design – and the workplace has certainly evolved.

 What do I see today?
 Open workstations with huddle spaces for collaboration, digital wayfaring, AV and video conferencing technology, social media and mobile apps.
-Collaboration technology allows agile workers to work when and where they want – so much so that 80% of employees consider working remotely a job perk.
+Collaboration technology allows remote employees to work when and where they want – so much so that 80% of employees consider working remotely a job perk.

 It’s true that this flexible workspace is less easy to control than the old formal version, and it can be a challenge to make sure every employee gets access to the facilities needed to be fully productive.